ttcchhmm/uapoly-backend/docs/README.md

   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
 - `declareBankruptcy`: Declare bankruptcy.
 The client must send the following data:
   - An integer representing the game ID.
 This is the same as the game ID in the REST API.
+- `nextPlayer`: End the current player's turn.
+The client must send the following data:
+  - An integer representing the game ID.
+This is the same as the game ID in the REST API.

 ### Server events
 The server can emit the following events: